Punch Line (video game): Gameplay

-Punch Line is a visual novel adventure game in which the player takes the role of the ghost Yuuta Iridatsu, who aims to return to his body.
+Punch Line is a visual novel adventure game in which the player takes the role of the ghost Yuta Iridatsu, who aims to return to his body.
 The game is structured like an interactive anime, with its chapters being called "Episodes", and each chapter including a cold open that leads in to opening titles, and closing credits.

-The player haunts Yuuta's house, solving puzzles while exploring their housemates' rooms.
+The player haunts Yuta's house, solving puzzles while exploring their housemates' rooms.
 The player can set up pranks in the rooms during interactive "trick sections", which if successful advance the story and give the player access to new poltergeist abilities, such as possession and moving objects.
 The goal of standard trick sections is to gather "soul fragments" to level up your rank and spiritual powers, by scaring the residents.

 "Trick chain" sections involves the player having a goal they need to reach, such as getting a character to a specific location, by using the knowledge they have of the residents circumstances to set up a string of pranks and tricks that will cause a chain reaction resulting in this goal occurring.
 They initiate their chain of tricks via a specific initiation trick.
 Initiation tricks are indicated via "Go!" next to them.
 The player then watches events play out.
 For example, in the tutorial trick chain the player is tasked with making Mikatan go to Meika's room.
 Meika has an exorcism job lined up for Rabura who she thinks is out.
 Meanwhile, Mikatan owes Meika rent money but has forgotten about it.
 The player topples Rabura's bottle of purifying salt, and moves a note about Mikatan's rent to be easily visible.
 They then initiate the events by turning off the noisy power tool Meika is using so that she can hear Rabura's voice through her apartment wall and know she is in.
 She goes and tells her about her job, Rabura visits Mikatan to replace the salt that was spilled, prompting her to find the note about Mikatan's rent, and causing Mikatan to hurry to Meika's room.

 If the player fails at prompting their goal during Trick chain sections Yuta is sent back in time and the player attempts it again until they get it right.

 During trick section, the player's primary obstacle is the exposed panties of female residents.
-If panty shots are on screen, Yuuta's perverse instincts kick in and the camera moves towards them on their own.
+If panty shots are on screen, Yuta's perverse instincts kick in and the camera moves towards them on their own.
 While this happens, the "boom!" gauge will begin to fill and the word "caution" flashes across the screen.
-The player must fight against Yuuta's instincts by forcibly moving the camera away and rapidly hitting the escape button.
+The player must fight against Yuta's instincts by forcibly moving the camera away and rapidly hitting the escape button.
 If they fail, they prompt a resulting apocalyptic game over.
-Certain tricks will greatly expose a female's panties but also give off a large amount of soul fragments.
+Certain tricks will greatly expose a woman's panties but also give off a large amount of soul fragments.
 These are considered "high risk, high reward" tricks.